linode/docs/docs/guides/applications/configuration-management/cloud-init/configure-and-secure-servers-with-cloud-init/index.md

 ---
 slug: configure-and-secure-servers-with-cloud-init
-title: "Use Cloud-init to Automatically Configure and Secure Your Servers"
+title: "Use Cloud-Init to Automatically Configure and Secure Your Servers"
-description: 'Learn how you can use cloud-init to automate the process of configuring and securing a new cloud instance.'
+description: "Learn how you can use cloud-init to automate the process of configuring and securing a new cloud instance."
-og_description: 'Learn how you can use cloud-init to automate the process of configuring and securing a new cloud instance.'
 keywords: ['cloud-init','cloudinit','metadata']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 authors: ["Nathaniel Stickman"]
-published: 2023-09-11
+published: 2023-11-15
 modified_by:
   name: Nathaniel Stickman
 ---

+By using Akamai's Metadata service, you can automatically configure your new Compute Instances through cloud-init.
+This guide walks you through building a cloud-config file (for use with cloud-init) and deploying a Compute Instance using that configuration.
+It covers a series of recommended options for initializing and securing a Compute Instance.
+These configurations parallel the steps in our guide on [Setting Up and Securing a Compute Instance](/docs/products/compute/compute-instances/guides/set-up-and-secure/).
+Toward the end of the guide, you can see the [Complete Cloud-Config File](#complete-cloud-config-file) as well as steps for how to [Deploy an Instance with User Data](#deploy-an-instance-with-user-data).

 ## What is cloud-init?